Maintain Counsel: Completing a Affidavit Trustee form

 Requirement for Affidavit of Death of Trustee

 Affidavit Of Death Of Trustee California Probate Code

 The Affidavit of Death of Trustee form is used to verify the deceased’s identity as a person who owns real property.
 It is used to remove the deceased Grantor’s name from the property title officially.
 The name is replaced with the name of the successor trustee.
 If the decedent owns more than one property, an Affidavit of Death of Trustee California Probate Code form needs to be filled out for each property.
 When submitted to the courts and the beneficiaries, the forms should be accompanied by a certified death certificate.
 The submission is due within 60 days from the date of death to the courts where the decedent lived.
 Each California county may have subtle differences in their forms, so you will need to make sure that you only submit an Affidavit of Death of Trustee Los Angeles within Los Angeles County, for example.
 (See California probate code – exception may apply)

 How To Fill Out Affidavit Of Death Of Trustee Form

 Since the Affidavit of death form is a legal notification to the courts, you will need to be prepared with some information regarding the Grantor’s property.
 The Affidavit’s first section requires the address, parcel number, and any other legally identifying information for the property location.
 The next section of the document is the legal statement identifying the Trustee.
 If you need guidance on how to fill out the Affidavit of Death of Trustee California, give us a call today.

 Newport Beach Estate Attorneys Near Me

 Our probate lawyers can help you administer or contest a will.
 We also have expertise in business law and elder abuse law.
 Expect personalized services that put you in control.
-Request a free limited-time no-obligation case assessment
+Request a no-obligation case assessment

 - The notification package is sent via US Postal Service to each beneficiary and heir of the deceased Grantor.
 The package is mailed to their last known address.